This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I help prevent hemorrhoids?

-- Avoid anal sex.
-It can weaken the skin around your rectum and anus.
+- Do not have anal sex.
+Anal sex can weaken the skin around your rectum and anus.

 When should I seek immediate care?